Civic Engagement and Social Responsibility Council

 - Calista Cleary, Tri-Co Philly semester coordinator

-- Eric Hartman, Center for Peace and Global Citizenship (CPGC)
+- Eric Hartman, CPGC and The Global SL Network

 - Fran Blase, Provost